alexkemboi/exercises/README.md

     For "dairy-free" dietary restriction: "vegetable" or "meat"

 A restaurant is compatible with a dietary restriction if all its menu items are compatible with the dietary restriction.Your function should return an array of restaurant names that are compatible with the given dietary restriction.
+159. Explain the difference between setTimeout and setInterval.
+How would you use each of these methods in practice?
+160. What is a closure in JavaScript?
+Can you give an example of how you might use a closure in your code?
+ 161. How does the event loop work in JavaScript?
+What are some common issues that can arise when working with the event loop?
+162. Can you explain the concept of prototypal inheritance in JavaScript?
+How does it differ from classical inheritance in other languages?
+163. What is a promise in JavaScript?
+How does it differ from a traditional callback function?
+164. How would you implement a debounce function in JavaScript?
+What are some common use cases for debounce?
+165. Can you explain the concept of hoisting in JavaScript?
+How can it impact the behavior of your code?
+166. How do you handle errors in your JavaScript code?
+What are some common best practices for error handling?
+167. How do you optimize the performance of your JavaScript code?
+What are some common techniques for improving performance?
+168. Can you explain the difference between let, const, and var in JavaScript?
+When would you use each of these keywords in your code?